 Oversee the various departments within [[CUname]] and lead the response and recovery efforts of their respective groups.
 In addition, they provide technical expertise and support to the CEO for the areas over which they are responsible.

 ON-SCENE PERSONNEL.
 Often an incident occurs when personnel are already present on the scene.
-As such, every [[CUname]] employee is expected to have a basic understanding of the initial actions to follow in an emergency and every employee is provided with a copy of the Emergency Wallet Card that provides basic emergency response procedures, key contact information, and resources where they can obtain further information and/or assistance. {Insert Image - Emergency Wallet Card SAMPLE - Front and BACK} Most incidents typically fall into one of three categories: Life Safety, Break/Fix, or Data Compromise.
+As such, every [[CUname]] employee is expected to have a basic understanding of the initial actions to follow in an emergency and every employee is provided with a copy of the Emergency Wallet Card that provides basic emergency response procedures, key contact information, and resources where they can obtain further information and/or assistance. {Insert Image - Emergency Wallet Card SAMPLE - Front and BACK} Most incidents typically fall into one of three categories: Life Safety, Break/Fix, or Cyber.
 Each of these incident types has unique steps that should be followed.

 Life Safety: In a Life Safety situation, the safety of staff and visitors is the primary focus of on-scene personnel.
 As such, they should evacuate the facility or seek shelter-in-place (if the danger is outside) as appropriate, alert Public Safety Officials (by dialing 911 once they are safely outside or sheltered), and then contact any member of the Administration Team to notify them of the situation.
 The contacted member of the Management Team would then be responsible for notifying the Incident Manager (provided they have not already been notified).